Teaching about LGBTQ+ Pride/History (Month)

 2. LGBTQ History: This page on the National Museum of American History’s website provides news releases, related exhibitions, objects, blog posts, and news releases about LGBTQ history and the LGBTQ community as a whole.

-3. Talking with Kids about LGBTQ Issues: The Human Rights Campaign offers resources that provide “the language and information needed to discuss lesbian, gay, bisexual, transgender and queer people and issues in an age-appropriate way with children and youth.”
-The resources from HRC’s Welcoming Schools address gender stereotyping, bullying, and other topics in classrooms with younger students, and others for older students.
+3. Welcoming Schools resources: The Human Rights Campaign offers resources that provide the language and information needed to discuss LGBTQ+ issues in an age-appropriate way with children and youth.
+The Welcoming Schools resources address gender stereotyping, bullying, and other topics in classrooms with younger students, and others for older students.